 On the left: Coronary Artery Bypass Graft (CABG, commonly referred to as a cabbage), using the radial artery from my left arm.

 To the right of that: Ascending Aortic Aneurysm graft (commonly referred to as a AAA), replaced with a HEMASHIELD PLATINUM Woven Double Velour Graft.
 At both ends,where it says “anastemosis”, it simply means the 2 ends were sutured together at top and bottom.

 At the bottom, the aortic valve was replaced with a Carpentier-Edwards 21mm perimount aortic bioprosthesis.

-Finally got a clear view of the ranges, with enough energy to go get the phone and take pictures.
+Finally got a clear view of the ranges, from the window at the other end of the floor during one of my mandatory walks, with enough energy to go back and get the phone to take pictures.

 I’ve just had a shower for the first time in a week.
 I can’t believe how much weight (mostly fluid) I’m carrying in my belly and legs.